-Google has now officially taken the wraps off of Android 8.0 Oreo and if you're a KEYone owner, you're probably wondering if your device will receive Google's latest and greatest.
+Google has now officially taken the wraps off of Android 8.0 Oreo and if you're a KEYone or Motion owner, you're probably wondering if your device will receive Google's latest and greatest.
 To find out, we reached out to BlackBerry Mobile and had a representative confirm that yes, indeed, the BlackBerry KEYone will receive an upgrade to Android Oreo.
 Additionally, the BlackBerry Motion will also get an upgrade to Android Oreo.

 Right now, specific details surrounding a timeframe for release are not available, but that's fine.
 Just having confirmation that it will eventually make its way to the BlackBerry KEYone and Motion is fantastic.
 Our friends at Android Central have given Android 8.0 Oreo a pretty impressive review, so if you want the finer details, head on over there and take a look.
 If you're just looking for a quick rundown, here are some of the goodies in Oreo: